NHBSystems/NHB_AD7124/README.md

 Arduino Library for the Analog Devices AD7124 24bit ADC

-The AD7124-4 is a 4 channel, 24 bit, differential ADC (it can also be configured as 7 single ended channels).
+The AD7124-4 is a 4 channel, 24 bit, differential ADC (it can also be configured for up to 7 single ended channels).
 The library was originally written for use with the AD7124 Analog Sensor FeatherWing, but there is no reason it couldn't be used with a raw chip in your own design.

 This library has only been tested with SAMD21 so far, but it really should work with any architectures that have a working, Arduino style SPI implementation.

+Most key features of the IC are implemented, though some things are not thoroughly tested.

+### Implemented and tested
+- Reading differential voltages
+- Reading single ended voltages
+- Unipolar/bipolar operation
+- Configuring channels and physical pins
+- Using 'setups' to assign different configurations (reference, gain, filtering) to different channels
+- Bias voltage generator for reading truly bipolar small signal sensors like thermocouples
+- On chip low side switch. *(On NHB boards, this is tied to the enable pin of a 2.5V regulator to provide excitation voltage to bridge sensors.)*
+- Function to read and scale full bridge sensors in one call
+- Function to read thermocouples in one call (Type K only)
+- Function to read internal temperature sensor in one call
+- Probably a bunch of other stuff I am not thinking of right now

+### Partially implemented / not fully tested
+- Continuous conversion mode
+- Calibration modes

+### Not implemented yet
+- CRC checks on SPI communication
+- Excitation current output (I hope to do this very soon)
+- Built in support for thermocouple types other than Type K
+- Digital outputs on AIN2 and AIN3

 Basic API
 --------